What Happens When I File a Personal Injury Lawsuit? The Litigation Process Explained

 Frequency Lawsuits Must Be Filed

 Insurance companies fight claims regularly in an attempt to save themselves money at your expense.
 A lawsuit has to be filed in approximately 10-20% of all cases that we see.
 While this may not sound like a large percentage, Lawsuits are not uncommon today.
-We have three litigation attorneys or “trial lawyers” at Simmons and Fletcher.
+We have three litigation attorneys or “trial lawyers” at Simmons and Fletcher, P.C.
 Our personal injury trial lawyers file a total of 10-15 lawsuits a month on average.
-The insurance companies know who will file a lawsuit and who can be low balled because they will not.
-Thus, it is important to retain a lawyer with a track record of filing lawsuits and going to trial on behalf of their clients like the trial attorneys at Simmons and Fletcher.
+The insurance companies know who will file a personal injury lawsuit and who can be low balled because they will not.
+Thus, it is important to retain a lawyer with a track record of filing lawsuits and going to trial on behalf of their clients like the trial attorneys at Simmons and Fletcher, P.C.

 Filing the Lawsuit

 If you have a lawyer (which you should at this point), your lawyer will draft what is called a “petition.”
 A petition is a legal document that identifies to the court who the parties are, states the elements of the cause of action that the plaintiff (injured party) alleges that the defendant (negligent party) is responsible for, and sets forth a request or “prayer” for relief that explains what the injury is and what the plaintiff seeks.
 This is what sets the ball in motion.
 It must be done within a set time frame known as the Statute of Limitations.
-Once it is filed, the defendant must be served with a copy of the petition and a summons issued by the Court ordering the defendant to come forth and file an answer to the petition.
+Once you file a personal injury lawsuit, the defendant must be served with a copy of the petition and a summons issued by the Court ordering the defendant to come forth and file an answer to the petition.